Environment

 Pixabay | Andreas Aux

 Our environment encompasses everything around us.
-From the atmosphere above, the soil below, the water in our oceans and rivers, the air that we breathe, and every living thing.
+From the atmosphere above, the soil below, the water in our oceans and rivers, the air we breathe, and every living thing.

-We must shift to a more sustainable way of life, stop the cycle of endless exploitation, and respect the true value of our planets nature.
+We must shift to a more sustainable way of life, stop the cycle of endless exploitation, and respect the true value of our planet's nature.

 Graphic for Earth Day - Four different people surround a globe holding hands.
 Large green leaves surround the Earth.
 The words Earth Day are written in blue on the left.